NuGet/docs.microsoft.com-nuget/docs/Consume-Packages/Configuring-NuGet-Behavior.md

 As NuGet finds settings in these files, they are processed as follows:

 1. For single-item elements, NuGet uses only the last value found for any given key.
 This means that settings that are "closest" to the current folder or project override any others found earlier.
-For example, the `DefaultPushSource` settings in `NuGetDefaults.Config` is overridden if it exists in any other config file.
+For example, the `defaultPushSource` settings in `NuGetDefaults.Config` is overridden if it exists in any other config file.

 1. For collection elements (such as `<packageSources>`), NuGet combines the values from all configuration files into a single collection.